-- A. Crisis management team: Dean of Students, Associate Dean of Students, Residence Life Professional Staff, Director of Human Resources, University Nurse, Director of Public Safety, and Vice President of Marketing and Communications.
+- A. Crisis management team: Vice President for Academic Affairs Dean of the University, Dean of Students, Residence Life Professional Staff, Director of Human Resources, University Nurse, Director of Public Safety, and Vice President of Marketing and Communications.

 - B. Action steps for RA:

 - 1. Life-saving things first Call-911 from a cell phone or 9-911 from campus phone

 - 2. Call Public Safety at 233-8118 who will call the appropriate emergency agencies.

 - 3. Public Safety will notify the Student Life Staff on call

 - 4. Secure Area clear students, seal area

 - 5. Get assistance from residence staff

 - C. Action steps for Residence Life Student Crisis Management team Immediate needs:

 - 1. Meet at scene immediately (if on campus)

 - 2. Notify President

 - 3. VP of Marketing and Communications is the only person to speak to media.

 - 4. Determine action plan.

 - 5. Notify next to kin (Have as much information as possible prior to making the contact.)

 - 6. Determine counseling needs

 - 7. Specific attention to those who have seen the situation

 - 8. Notify appropriate faculty

 - D. Follow-up Steps for Crisis Management team:

-- 1. Meet on-going counseling needs
+- 1. Meet ongoing counseling needs

 - Eyewitness

 - Close friends

 - General population